 I regret that I am unable to write letters for all students who ask!
 Believe me, if I could, I would!
 Nothing gives me more satisfaction than playing a role in your getting into the college of your dreams.
 Unfortunately, as I teach 165 juniors each year, there is no way I would be able to accommodate all those students who want letters from me.

-If you would like to have me as a recommender, please see me in person outside of class before September 8th.
+If you would like to have me as a recommender, please see me in person outside of class on or before Thursday, September 5, 2019.
 After we confirm that I would be an appropriate letter-writer for you, I will place you in the lottery.
-On September 9th, I will let you know if I am able to write your letter or not.
+On September 6, 2019, I will let you know if I am able to write your letter or not.

 Please do not e-mail requests to me.
 We must talk in person for me to consider your recommendation request.

-Once we’ve confirmed that I’m able to write your letter of recommendation, please complete the following steps.
+Once we’ve talked in person and we’ve confirmed that I’m able to write your letter of recommendation, please complete the following steps by your deadline.

 Any time after Jan.
-15th The day we return from vacation
+15 the day we return from winter break

-If you haven’t completed the following checklist of items by my due date, I will not be able to write your letter of recommendation.
+If you haven’t completed the checklist of items below on this web page by my due date, I will not be able to write your letter of recommendation.

 - In Naviance, you need to waive your “CA FERPA” rights, your right to read my letter.
 I require all students for whom I write letters of recommendation to waive their CA FERPA rights.
 In order for me to submit a letter of recommendation for you, you must first waive your right to see it.